Skip to content

 A skilled administrative assistant can easily increase your productivity by 15–20%.

-Most executives and busy professionals know they should be delegating tasks like these.
-The trouble is, it can be a lot of work to figure out where to start.
+Most executives and busy professionals know they should be delegating most of their tasks.
+The trouble is, it can be a lot of work to figure out where to start and what kind of assistant to choose.

 And the ultimate kicker is actually knowing what hiring options are available for finding a great administrative assistant.
 They don’t know whether they should turn to an executive assistant service or hire a full-time employee.